What is it?

 Intravenous, or IV sedation, involves a small injection of a sedative into your arm.
 Soon after the injection you will start to feel drowsy but very relaxed.

-- The level of sedation is much easier to control than other types
+- The level of sedation is more predictable than oral sedation

-- Patients will remain conscious throughout the treatment but usually have little memory of the treatment
+- Patients will remain conscious throughout the treatment but have reduced anxiety and usually have little memory of their treatment

 - For safety reasons, patients must have someone to collect them and take them home after their appointment